 Choose from STRONG, MEDIUM, or WEAK options to correct BARREL or PINCUSHION distortion.

 To determine the amount required, adjust distortion correction while taking photos of graph paper or other objects featuring repeating vertical and horizontal lines, such as the windows in a high-rise.

 Color (shading) variations between the center and edges of the frame can be adjusted separately for each corner.
 To use color shading correction, follow the steps below.

-Rotate the rear command dial to choose a corner.
+Rotate the sub-command dial to choose a corner.
 The selected corner is indicated by a triangle.

 To determine the amount required, adjust color shading correction while taking photos of blue sky or a sheet of gray paper.